risdatamamal/Gym-Management-System/README.md

 </p>

 <p align='center'>
 This is a Flutter based Android Application Development project done onbehalf of the Mobile Application Development Module.
 First of all please bare following things in your mind,

+* Only the Android Development is considered no iOS platform developed.
 * This App will demonstrate basic functionalities of what I have learned.
 (First time Flutter Learner)
 * This is not a fully completed app.
 * Most of the functions are yet be learned and applied.
 But you will be able to do some basic functionalities in the app. :smile: